Want to grow your company fast?

 It Helps With Account-Based Marketing

 Successful companies have close bonds with their customers.
-Hence, personalized communication with the customer is important.
+Personalized communication with the customer is important.
 According to a study conducted by Econsultancy, over 50% of potential customers are willing to share their personal details in exchange for personalized offers and discounts.

 Account-based marketing requires you to personalize your communication with each lead.
-This is where you can use your customer personas to identify common pain areas for the leads and then build your communication around how your product alleviates these pain areas.
+This is where you can use your customer personas to identify common motivations and pain points.
+You can build your communication around your understanding of their needs.